shimaore/cloistered-lake/index.coffee.md

     sleep = (timeout) -> new Promise (resolve) -> setTimeout resolve, timeout

+An Async Iterator that behaves as a Readable Stream and supports Monadic Event Stream patterns, using only native operators.

     class LakeAsyncIterator

       constructor: (@stream) ->

-We can be used as a proxy for the iterator, turning it into an async iterator
+We can be used as a proxy for the original iterator, turning it into an async
+iterator:

       next: -> await @stream.next()

-We also are an iterable
+We also are an async iterable, which means we can also be turned into a stream:

       [Symbol.asyncIterator]: -> return new LakeAsyncIterator this